Who can you host within your family?

 Residents of the European Union who wish to work in the Netherlands as an au pair do not have to go through an au pair agency.
 However, in this case they will not receive au pair status as defined by the Dutch legislation and so are subject to minimum wage requirements and their wages will be considered as a salary.
 They still will not need a residence permit nor a work permit.
 For residents of Bulgaria, Romania or Croatia a working permit (tewerkstellingsvergunning) is needed.

 Citizens from Canada, Australia or New Zealand can apply for the Working Holiday Programme (Canada) or the Working Holiday Scheme (Australia, New Zealand).
-These exchange programmes allow them to work as au pairs in the Netherlands without having to apply for a work permit.
-The main purpose of their stay should however be to learn more about Dutch society and culture.
+These exchange programmes allow them to work in the Netherlands without having to apply for a work permit.
+The main purpose of their stay should however be to learn more about the Dutch society and culture.
 Candidates have to apply for a residence permit in the Netherlands.
 If the application is accepted, a residence permit is granted for 12 months and cannot be extended.
-Au pairs do not need to be registered as students to take part in these programmes.
+A student status is not necessary to take part in these programmes.

 If your au pair comes from a non-EU country, you will need a so-called sponsor to go through the administrative steps.
 Only one of the recognised au pair agencies can submit an application on behalf of the au pair.
 Therefore, you and your au pair should first choose one of the officially recognised au pair agencies in the Netherlands.
 Besides, do not forget to sign the official au pair contract with your au pair.
 You will also have to sign a declaration of awareness (bewustverklaring) as well as a sponsor declaration (garantverklaring).